uphold/docs/_authentication.md

 Ideal for scripts, automated tools and command-line programs which remain under your control.

 For **personal usage only** you may choose to use a PAT.
-This token establishes who you are, provides full access to your user account and bypasses Two Factor Authentication, if enabled.
+This token establishes who you are, provides full access to your user account and does not expire until revoked.
+Authenticating with a PAT does not require a Two Factor Authentication challenge; however, individual operations that require a one-time password — such as creating another PAT or changing your password — will still request one (see [Two-Factor Authentication](#two-factor-authentication)).
 For this reason it should be treated just like your email/password combination, i.e. remain secret and never shared with third parties.
 PATs can be issued and revoked individually.